 HYGIENE & MEDICAL

-■ Parents are asked to keep their children at home if they have an infection, and to inform the school of the nature of the infection.
-We will alert other parents of the risk of infection if necessary.
+- Parents are encouraged to inform the school if a child has an infection, of the nature of that infection.
+We will alert other parents of the risk, if necessary and upon our discretion.

-- Parents to provide sufficient and suitable sanitary wear for girls as required.
-Supplies can be stored in a named bag in a cupboard for the Ladies.
+- Parents to provide sufficient and suitable sanitary wear for girls as required (supplies can be stored in a named bag in a cupboard for the Ladies).

-It is vital that the school is notified of problems such as asthma and allergic reactions to food or stings, and has updated emergency contact numbers.
-It is your responsibility to keep us informed of any changes so that our records can be updated.
+It is vital that through this form school is notified of problems such as asthma and /or allergic reactions to any food or stings, and that school admin has updated emergency contact numbers at all times.
+It is parents’ responsibility to keep the school informed of any changes in the form during the year, so that our records can be updated.

 Any health-related information provided is held highly confidential, and only shared with the personnel responsible for your child.